James Butler, 3rd Marquess of Ormonde: Succession

-Butler died at Kilkenny Castle on 26 October 1919.
+Lord Ormonde died at Kilkenny Castle on 26 October 1919.
 Upon his death, the family titles passed to his brother Lord Arthur Butler due to his lack of a male heir.
-His widow Elizabeth, Dowager Marchioness of Ormonde, and his brother Lord Arthur were granted life annuities of £3,000 each under his will, whilst his youngest surviving brother Lord Theobald Butler received a smaller annuity of £275.
-Lady Ormonde also inherited their Villa, Solent Lodge on the Isle of Wright, which became her primary residence during her widowhood.
-Lord Ormonde's total estate (including entailed property) was valued at approximately £450,000.

-Although his brother Lord Arthur was the heir to Ormonde's titles and hereditary honours, Lord Arthur seems to have requested that his older brother alter his will in favor of Lord Arthur's sons.
+Prior to Ormonde's death, his brother Lord Arthur requested that he older alter his will in favor of Lord Arthur's sons.
 Records survive of a letter written by Lord Ormonde to his nephew Capt.
 George Butler dated 27 June 1916 outlining changes to his will which "your father has asked me to alter."
 These changes postponed Lord Arthur's entitlement to the use of and income from property held in the Ormonde Settled Estates Trust in favor of George, George's sons (at the time George's wife Sybil was pregnant with their only son, Anthony Butler) and George's brother Arthur and his male issue.
 The purpose of the letter was to inform George of the changes Ormonde had made to his Will to effect this, and request that George not undertake any changes to the family's Irish homes, Kilkenny Castle and Ballyknockane Lodge, and that George ensure that his own mother would have use of the family jewels during the lifetime of Lord Arthur.

+Under the terms of their marriage settlement, Ormonde's widow Elizabeth, Dowager Marchioness of Ormonde received a life annuity of £3,000 from the Ormonde Estates.
+Furthermore, in his will Ormonde provided for additional annuities of £3,000 to Lord Arthur for life, and £275 for his youngest surviving brother Lord Theobald Butler, which would also be payable to Lord Theobald's wife during her lifetime if she outlived her husband.
+Lady Ormonde also inherited their Villa, Solent Lodge on the Isle of Wright, which became her primary residence during her widowhood.
+Lord Ormonde's total estate (including entailed property) was valued at approximately £450,000.